karpathy/neuraltalk2/README.md

 $ luarocks install cutorch
 $ luarocks install cunn
 ```

+We're also going to need the [cjson](http://www.kyne.com.au/~mark/software/lua-cjson-manual.html) library so that we can load/save json files.
+Look under their section 2.4 for easy luarocks install.

 If you'd like to train your models you will need [loadcaffe](https://github.com/szagoruyko/loadcaffe), since we are using the VGGNet.